-3.3.4 Corporate Events Affecting Non-Index Constituents
+3.2.4 Corporate Events Affecting Non-Index Constituents

-3.3.4.1 IPOS AND OTHER EARLY INCLUSIONS
+3.2.4.1 IPOS AND OTHER EARLY INCLUSIONS

 In many cases, newly listed equity securities available to foreign investors are considered for inclusion in the MSCI Global Investable Market Indexes, according to MSCI's Global Investable Market Indexes methodology rules and guidelines, at the time of the Index Reviews.
 However, for IPOs, which are significant in size and meet all the MSCI inclusion criteria, an early inclusion, outside of the Index Reviews, may be considered for inclusion in the Standard Index.
 If the decision is made to include an IPO early, the inclusion is effective after the close of the security's tenth day of trading.
-However, in certain cases, another date may be chosen for the inclusion to reduce turnover, for example, where the normal inclusion date is close to the effective date of the next Index Review, as described in Sub-sections 3.1.6.1 (for the Semi-Annual Index Reviews) and 3.2.2 (for the Quarterly Index Reviews).
+However, in certain cases, another date may be chosen for the inclusion to reduce turnover, for example, where the normal inclusion date is close to the effective date of the next Index Review, as described in Sub-section 3.1.6.1.